-- The New Mexico Chapter developed a standardized power-point for members to use in presentations. - Outcome: The standardized power-point has been used by various members of the Chapter, both public and private, to deliver the same pre-approved message in various settings throughout the state.
-It has also allowed the Chapter to participate in more events as the messaging has already been vetted and is available for all members to use as participants in conferences, panels and small groups.

-• The Kentucky Chapter provides speakers for conferences throughout the state to present on behalf of the Chapter and provide examples GESPC and how it works to new audiences that are not necessarily aware of the concept.
+- Before hosting its own conference, the New Mexico Chapter developed a standardized power-point for members to use in presentations. - Outcome: The standardized power-point has been used by various members of the Chapter, both public and private, to deliver the same pre-approved message in various settings throughout the state.
+It has also allowed the Chapter to participate in more events as the messaging has already been vetted and is available for all members to use as participants in conferences, panels and small groups. - The Kentucky Chapter provides speakers for conferences throughout the state to present on behalf of the Chapter and provide examples of GESPC and how it works to new audiences that are not necessarily aware of the concept. - The Texas Chapter has developed a webinar presentation to deliver as part of its outreach and education efforts in 2020.